Troubleshooting smart meter issues

 Sometimes top-ups might take a while to go through.
 Most top-ups will show on your meter within one hour.
 If it’s still not appearing after an hour, or if you need it straight away, you can add the top-up manually using a 20-digit code [also known as your Unique Transaction Reference Number (UTRN)] which you’ll find on your receipt/payment confirmation.

-For more information of prepay smart meters and how to benefit from one, visit the page below:
+For more information, check out our page on prepay smart meters and how to benefit from one.

 My In-Home Display (IHD) is not working